-AP ENVIRONMENTAL SCIENCE (327700AW)
+AP ENVIRONMENTAL SCIENCE (327700AW) Credit: 1 Unit Lab Science Grades 11-12 only

 Prerequisites: Chemistry

 The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 If students pass a College Board Exam at the end of the course, they may be eligible for college credit.